 DO YOU NEED REPRESENTATION IN YOUR CRIMINAL MATTER?

-An attorney can assist in the defense of the charge of driving under the influence (DUI) or driving while intoxicated (DWI) by looking at various factors including whether or not there was reasonable suspicion under the law for the automobile to be stopped, if there was probable cause to for the arrest, the admissibility of any statements, and issues surrounding field sobriety tests and testing after arrest.
+An attorney can assist in defense of the charge of driving under the influence (DUI) or driving while intoxicated (DWI) by looking at various factors, including whether or not there was reasonable suspicion under the law for the automobile to be stopped, if there was probable cause to for the arrest, the admissibility of any statements, and issues surrounding field sobriety tests and testing after an arrest.